Calendar of Events

-Tuesdays: Creation Station (ages 6-12), 3:45-5 pm.
+Tuesdays: Creation Station with Sandra Conrad (ages 6-11), 3:45-5 pm.
 Drop in and experiment with a variety of media: painting, drawing, clay, collage, sculpture and printmaking.
 Cost: $6 with pre-registration; $8 at the door.
 Call 417.623.0183.

 Thursdays: Memories in the Making, 10 am-12 pm.
 This art experience is centered on the expression of creativity through painting for those dealing with memory loss.
 Free.
 No prior art experience necessary.